John Pierce (basketball): Professional career

 In 1995, he signed with the Stirling Senators of the second-tier State Basketball League (SBL) in Australia, where he received the league's MVP award.
 In 1997, he signed with the Toyotsu Fighting Eagles Nagoya of the B.League in Japan.
 He also played professional basketball in France.

 Personal life

 After his basketball career was over, he was hired as an assistant basketball coach at Brentwood Academy.
 In 2006, he was hired as the varsity boys' basketball head coach at his alma mater Franklin Road Academy.
-His teams have recorded over 300 wins and qualified for the D2A Tennessee state championship in two occasions.
+His teams have recorded over 300 wins and qualified for the D2A Tennessee state championship on two occasions.
+After 16 seasons, he became head boy's basketball coach at Nashville Christian where he also teaches Bible study.